-So many single people, but so little context for knowing who was single, or maybe introducing yourself and striking up a conversation.
-How would you know whether the cute guy on the other side of the horseshoe bar at Vazac’s who sort of smiled at you, or the one playing pool at Sophie’s, had a girlfriend?
+So many single people, but so little context for knowing who was single, or for simply introducing yourself and striking up a conversation.
+How would you know whether the cute guy on the other side of the horseshoe bar at Vazac’s, who sort of smiled at you, or the one playing pool at Sophie’s, had a girlfriend?
 Or a boyfriend?
 Or if his relationship status might fall into the category of “It’s complicated?”
 In those days, it was particularly helpful to have an informed human vector pointing you in the direction of that special someone.

 For a handful of couples in my East Village days, I was that vector.
 I tried to be subtle about it, creating low-stakes alternatives to that invariably awkward, inhumane fix-up standby, the blind date.
 I’d throw big parties, cramming forty or more guests into my un-renovated run-down East 13th Street tenement, for the express purpose of introducing just two of them in a low-key, dignified manner.
 I’d sneak a surprise guest into the exclusive weekly poker game I was part of, or into casual dinners with the group I came to think of as my East Village family, at 7A, or at one of the cheap sushi places in the neighborhood.

 * * *

 Mine was a full-service matchmaking enterprise.
 Not only would I introduce my friends, but in some cases, early in their courtships, before both parties were ready to considered themselves part of an “item,” I’d even chaperone them.
 Sure, I’ll be a third wheel on your road trip to a sleep-inducing community theater production of The Cherry Orchard in Bristol, Pennsylvania so that you don’t have to call it a “date.”
 Also included in the package was relationship advice for the unattached and lovelorn, which I’d provide for free.
-Ironic, considering that I myself was pretty consistently unattached and lovelorn, living, as I did, on a perpetual emotional roller coaster ride, courtesy of a coterie of ambivalent man-children, most of whom were jerks.
+Ironic, considering that I myself was pretty consistently unattached and lovelorn, living, as I did, on a perpetual emotional roller coaster ride, courtesy of a coterie of ambivalent man-children, most of whom were complete jerks.